PolyArch/cs259/04-miniproj-1.md

 ### Summary:
 The goal of the assignment is to get some experience working with data-parallel hardware and programming models, as well as the basic parallelization/locality aspects of deep neural network computations.

-Due: April 23rd, 11:59pm
+Due: April 22rd, 11:59pm

 I recommend doing this assignment in groups of 2 (pair programming can work well), but 3 or 1 is okay as well.

-You'll use CCLE groups feature to turn in your assignment into CCLE.
+You'll use Canvas's groups feature to turn in your assignment into Canvas.

 ### Getting Started:

-Follow the setup guide [here]({{site.baseurl}}/09-resources/) to get an account on tetracosa.cs.ucla.edu.
-Please make sure not to put any files in your home folders, as there is limited space there.
-Instead use the eda drive (specifically  /usr/eda/cs259/[your\_name], as the resource page instructs).
+You should have gotten an email for setting up an account on tetracosa.cs.ucla.edu.
+Please don't use more than 50GB, or we will run out of space!

 After setting up, you may want to look at some samples from NVIDIA; these can be setup by running: